Vankata453/ZoneInternetGamesServer/docs/MultipleInstances.md

-# Running multiple instances of a Windows 7 Internet Game
+# Running multiple instances of an Internet Game (any version)

-This document covers how the Windows 7 Internet Games implement protection against creating multiple instances of the same game, and how to bypass it for various purposes (for example, testing the Internet Games Server).
+This document covers how the Windows 7/XP/ME Internet Games implement protection against creating multiple instances of the same game, and how to bypass it for various purposes (for example, testing the Internet Games Server).

 ## How it works